 Mr. Musoff, a member of the Skadden team selected as a finalist for The American Lawyer’s 2018 Litigation Department of the Year, was profiled as one of the 10 Most Admired Securities Attorneys by Law360, which also named him as one of its Securities MVPs in 2012.
 He repeatedly has been selected for inclusion in Chambers USA, Legal 500 U.S., The Best Lawyers in America and Lawdragon 500 Leading Lawyers in America.
 He was named Best Lawyers’ 2014 New York City Litigation - Mergers & Acquisitions Lawyer of the Year.
-He also was named Am Law Litigation Daily’s Litigator of the Week for his role in the dismissal of a Section 10(b) shareholder class action against Société Générale.
+Mr. Musoff and two of his Boston-based colleagues were named Litigators of the Week by The Am Law Litigation Daily for their trial victory on behalf of certain subsidiaries of BlackRock, Inc., following an eight-day bench trial.
+He also was named Litigator of the Week for his role in the dismissal of a Section 10(b) shareholder class action against Société Générale.

-Mr. Musoff regularly argues appeals in federal and state courts, including the New York Court of Appeals and the Second Circuit Court of Appeals.
-He secured the Second Circuit’s affirmance of the dismissal of a securities class action against Research in Motion Limited.
-He also successfully argued in the New York Court of Appeals and Second Circuit in defeating a turnover application against CIBC by the Commonwealth of the Northern Mariana Islands.
+Mr. Musoff regularly argues appeals in federal and state courts, including numerous successful arguments in the New York Court of Appeals and the Second Circuit Court of Appeals.
+For example, successfully argued in the New York Court of Appeals and Second Circuit in defeating a turnover application against CIBC by the Commonwealth of the Northern Mariana Islands.
 In a significant decision for the banking industry, the New York Court of Appeals held that a bank cannot be forced to extract money from offshore indirect subsidiary banks.
 In addition, Mr. Musoff won summary judgment in favor of Merrill Lynch in what was termed a “landmark” case addressing the interpretation of credit default swap agreements with a monoline insurer.
 He was also a member of the team that represented Merrill Lynch before the United States Supreme Court in the first case in which the court addressed the provisions of the Securities Litigation Uniform Standards Act of 1998.